-We have several reasons to believe that we identify the causal effect of EXIM's shutdown rather than a correlation between the shutdown and a general decline in US exports in EXIMsupported products starting in 2015.
-First, our results are robust to the inclusion of productby-year, destination-by-year, and product-by-destination-by-year fixed effects, indicating that they cannot be explained by differential exposure to demand or supply shocks correlated with the ex-ante intensity of EXIM trade financing.
-Second, the shutdown was arguably not driven by economic considerations but rather by the Tea Party's political strategy of systematically blocking President Obama's policies and nominations in Congress.
+We have several reasons to believe that we identify the causal effect of the shutdown rather than a correlation between the shutdown and a general decline in US exports in EXIM-supported products starting in 2015.
+First, our results are robust to the inclusion of product-by-year, destination-by-year, and product-by-destination-by-year fixed effects, indicating that they cannot be explained by differential exposure to demand or supply shocks correlated with the ex-ante intensity of EXIM trade financing.
+Second, the shutdown was arguably not driven by economic considerations, but rather by the Tea Party's political strategy of systematically blocking the President's policies and nominations in Congress.
 Third, the distribution of our point estimates is tightly concentrated around the baseline when we exclude individual industries, implying that our effects are not driven by specific industries such as transportation, or those that might have been affected by the 2018 "trade war" with China.
-Fourth, our second set of results using firm-level variation allows us to directly control for US-specific industry shocks.
+Fourth, our analysis of the firm-level effects of the shutdown allows us to directly control for US-specific industry shocks and product shocks.

-The average elasticity of the impact of EXIM's shutdown on a product's exports implies that a 1% decrease in the supply of EXIM trade financing lowers exports by 4 to 5%.
+The average elasticity of the impact of EXIM's shutdown on a product's exports implies that a \$1 decrease in the supply of EXIM trade financing lowers exports by approximately \$4.5.
+This result indicates that EXIM financing was marginal for US exports even at the aggregate product level where business stealing might have been large.
 We decompose this overall effect on exports into changes on the intensive and extensive margins.
 By extensive margin, we mean that a product enters a new destination (entry) or leaves an existing destination (exit) during the shutdown.
 We find that the intensive margin accounts for 80% of the overall effect, while the remaining 20% on the extensive margin is entirely driven by relatively less entry, while exit remains unaffected.
-These results are consistent with the interpretation that trade financing reduces a variable cost for exporting, which drives the intensive margin, and that it reduces a sunk cost that exporters incur once to enter a market, which drives the extensive margin changes in entry but not exit (e.g., Das, Roberts and Tybout, 2007; Xu, 2022).
+These results are consistent with the interpretation that trade financing reduces a variable cost for exporting, which drives the intensive margin, and that it reduces a sunk cost that exporters must incur once to enter a market, which drives the extensive margin changes in entry but not exit (e.g., Das, Roberts and Tybout, 2007; Xu, 2022).

-Although our results show that the supply of EXIM trade financing creates trade at the product level, it is still possible that EXIM has a limited or even negative effect on the domestic economy for two reasons.
+The impact on product exports shows that the supply of EXIM trade financing creates net additional trade for the US.
+However, it is still possible that EXIM has a limited or even negative effect on the domestic economy for two reasons.
 First, EXIM-backed firms may be able to partially compensate their export market losses with domestic sales.
-Second, if EXIM raises the misallocation of capital across firms in the economy such that there is a reduction in aggregate productivity, then these additional costs could outweigh any average benefit.
+Second, if EXIM increases the misallocation of capital across firms in the economy such that there is a reduction in aggregate TFP, then these additional costs could outweigh any average benefit.

-To better understand the impact of EXIM on the domestic economy, we examine publicly listed firms that generate the majority of exporting activity, for which we observe all balance sheet and income statement items.
-We hand-match each EXIM financing contract to firms, and we define a firm as treated if it had received any EXIM financing prior to the 2014 shutdown.
-Econometrically, the firm-level analysis allows us to use within-industry variation and to control for multiple proxies of firm productivity and political connections.
-Absorbing firm-type specific shocks in this way relaxes the identifying assumption that EXIM's shutdown is not correlated with unobserved industry shocks.
+To better understand the impact of EXIM's shutdown on firms, we first examine its effect on firm-level maritime exports, for which we observe products and destination countries.
+We handmatch EXIM financing contracts to firms and define treatment as having received EXIM support prior to the 2014 shutdown.
+Econometrically, the firm-level bilateral exports analysis allows us to use within-US-industry variation and to control for product and destination shocks.
+This firm-level analysis directly relaxes the identifying assumption in the aggregate bilateral trade analysis that EXIM's shutdown is not correlated with unobserved US-industry specific shocks.